 The following day, we will ride up the original Backbone, this time continuing on to the famous city of Durango for the night.
 The next stop is Zacatecas, once a wealthy silver-mining town, and one of the most important colonial cities in New Spain.
 The United Nations has designated Zacatecas a World Heritage Site because of the spectacular architecture in the historic city center.
 Our final day on the road will take us home to Ajijic by way of our favorite burrito restaurant in the town of Moyahua and through the stunning canyons on the outskirts of Guadalajara.

-Your tour includes accommodations at the upper end of Mexican hotels with hearty breakfast, motorcycle rental with liability, theft, and limited collision insurance, transportation to and from the Guadalajara airport between 8 am to 8 pm, plus Welcome and Farewell Dinners, two experienced guides and support vehicle with driver (for Into the Heart of Mexico and Adventure Classic Tours).
+Your tour includes accommodations at the upper end of Mexican hotels with hearty breakfast, motorcycle rental with liability, theft, and limited collision insurance, transportation to and from the Guadalajara airport between 8 am to 7 pm, plus Welcome and Farewell Dinners, experienced guides and support vehicle (for larger tours).

 What's not included?

 Not included is airfare, helmet and apparel, lunches and some dinners, gasoline, personal spending and tips.

 What to Expect Upon Arrival